biemster/FindMy/README.md

 ### anisette-v3-server

 Q: What does this external project do?
-The SMS code is only asked once, where and how is the information stored?
+The SMS code is only asked once, in where and how is the information stored?

 A: Anisette is similar to a device fingerprint.
 It is intended to be stored on an Apple device once it becomes trusted.
 Subsequent requests made by this "device" using this fingerprint and same Apple account will not trigger the 2FA again.